chaitanya-nit/chaitanya-nit/README.md

 - 👋 Hi, I’m @chaitanya-nit
-- 👀 I’m interested in Artificial Intelligence
+- 👀 I am working in Artificial Intelligence.
-- 🌱 I’m currently learning Neural Networks
 - 📫 How to reach me https://www.linkedin.com/in/krishna-chaitanya-pucha/

 <!---